Consumer perspectives of mental health care

 Source: Your Experience of Service Survey Database; Table CP.3.

-Figure CP.3: In non-admitted service settings all states, a higher proportion of consumers rated their experience as 'Excellent' than any other category
+Figure CP.3: Overall ratings of service experience.
+In ambulatory and residential service settings, a higher proportion of consumers rated their experience as ‘Excellent’ than any other category.

 Notes:

-Source: Your Experience of Service Survey Database; Table CP.4.
+Your Experience of Service Survey Database; Table CP.4

-- a higher proportion of respondents rated the care they received as ‘Excellent’ (in New South Wales) or as ‘Good’ (in Victoria and Queensland) compared with ratings of ‘Very Good’, ‘Fair’ or ‘Poor’
+- a higher proportion of respondents rated the care they received as ‘Excellent’ (in New South Wales and Queensland) or as ‘Good’ (in Victoria) compared with ratings of ‘Very Good’, ‘Fair’ or ‘Poor’

 - a higher proportion of respondents rated their care as ‘Excellent’ than other categories in all states